videinfra/static-website-builder-images-plugin/README.md

 ## Features

-- [x] Converts jpg and png images into webp format
+- [x] Converts jpg, png, webp and avig images into webp and avif format
 - [x] Optimize images
 - [x] Resize and crop images
 - [x] Regenerate only images which have changed